 Glen Ellen Becomes Sugarbush North

-In 1978, Solon Automated Services acquired Glen Ellen, renaming it Sugarbush North.
-The two ski areas would only be connected by shuttle service until the installation of the Slide Brook Express chairlift in 1995.
+In the fall 1978, Solon Automated Services acquired Glen Ellen, quickly dropping the original name for Sugarbush North.
+Initial reports were that the two areas would be connected by trails and lifts, followed by a connection to Mad River Glen.
+In the end, the two Sugarbush ski areas would only be connected by shuttle service until the installation of the Slide Brook Express chairlift in 1995.

 Click on lift name for information and photos